polifonia-project/KG_sparql_endpoint/README.md

 To deploy the Polifonia KG Sparql Endpoint as a docker service you need [docker](https://docs.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed on your machine.
 Refer to official documentation for installation.

+A live version of the sparql endpoint can be found at: https://arco.istc.cnr.it/polifonia/sparql

 ## Browse the Graph

 You can look at the [transformations](https://github.com/polifonia-project/KG_data_transformation#transformations) producing the KG to have an idea of data shape.
 Transformations are done in pure SPARQL and in the `CONSTRUCT` section you can find the pattern modelling triples.